Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 - GRF – The facility may be liable due to poor training and supervision.
 Additionally, it may have to pay additional damages if it ignores complaints.

-- Other Agencies – The Juvenile Justice Commission conducts inspections and follows up on any infractions it may have noted.
+- Other Agencies – The Juvenile Justice Commission conducts inspections and follows up on any infractions identified.
 If it is aware of illegal acts committed in a detention center but does not report the abuse, it may also be liable.

 - Other Employees or Contractors – Anyone who was aware of the abuse but didn’t speak up or intervene could be considered liable.
 This is called contributory negligence, as they contributed to further harm by not protecting you.

-To file a lawsuit, the abuse must have occurred at GRF and been perpetrated by someone associated with the center.
+To file a juvenile detention facility sexual abuse lawsuit, the abuse must have occurred at GRF and been perpetrated by someone associated with the center.
 There must be some substantiation of the abuse, whether that is complaints, medical reports, or testimony by other survivors.

 You can still file an abuse lawsuit if the perpetrator is now deceased.
 We may settle with the person’s estate and also pursue GRF under strict liability laws.